Tristar3333/Cortex-Book-Examples/README.md

 *The ARM Cortex M3 and M33 Controller* (English, not published yet)

-In the book also a Java Card example was shown.
+## MCUXpresso

+Contain sample projects for NXP IDE *MCUXpresso*.
+All project files are ZIP archives exported with the built-in methods of the IDE for exporting projects.

+## Eclipse

+Contain sample project for Java Card applet Simple.
 This example was built with Eclipse (Kepler Edition) using NXP plugins for Java Card development.

-All project files are ZIP archives exported with the built-in methods of the IDE for exporting projects.
+## PLU Config Tool

+The *PLU Config Tool* is a NXP app for converting a Verilog file into C source file to be used in a LCP55S69 project.